On this page

-Our transformation programme balances ensuring we continue to manage the demands and delivery requirements of today’s health system operations, while we design and develop the future state operating model.
+Our change programme balances ensuring we continue to manage the demands and delivery requirements of today’s health system operations, while we design and develop our future organisation.

 Our working groups